qodesmith/docker-unraid-dev-env/README.md

 | ---------------------------- | ------------------------------------------------------------------------------------------------- |
 | `/user`                      | A bind-mount directory pointing to all-the-things on the Unraid server.                           |
 | `/user/dev_setup/.gitconfig` | Location for the `.gitconfig` file on the Unraid server.
 Git will initialize with these settings. |

+Paths are simply set up by editing the container settings in Unraid and adding a path to the config.
+VS Code can open that folder through its UI or by ussing a query param: `<url>/?folder=/my-folder`